Session 40 Religion, Race, Policy and Socioeconomic status: Mortality in 19th and 20th century UK and US

 The Human Cost of Inequality: Race Differentials across Time and Space in Child Mortality in the United States, 1850-1940 •

-J. David Hacker, University of Minnesota; Jonas Helgertz, University of Minnesota/Lund University; Richard L. Steckel, The Ohio State University; Nicolas Ziebarth, Auburn University.
+J. David Hacker, University of Minnesota; Jonas Helgertz, Lund University; Richard L. Steckel, The Ohio State University; Nicolas Ziebarth, Auburn University.

 3.